-- 2) Membership and Representation - a) Voting members of the committee shall be one representative from each doctoral program in the university. - b) Ex-Officio members may be appointed by the Council or committee, and ratified by the Senate, as needed. - c) The chair shall be elected from the committee membership.
+- b.
+Membership and Representation - 1) Voting members of the committee shall be one (1) representative from each doctoral program in the university. - 2) Ex-officio members may be appointed by the council or committee, and ratified by the Faculty Senate, as needed. - 3) The chair shall be elected from the committee membership. - c.
+Duties